-The Central Vietnam is known for its coastal cities like Danang, Nha Trang and Quy Nhon, a small city which is now getting much attention from both local and foreign travelers for its beautiful long white beaches.
+The Central Vietnam is known for its coastal cities like Danang, Nha Trang and Quy Nhon, a small city which is now getting much attention from both local and foreign travelers.
+For its beautiful long white beaches.
 The city is currently shifting from agriculture and fishing industry to service and tourism as it gets its way to top places to visit in Vietnam.
 Quy Nhon Vietnam is one of Top 50 City Beaches in the world.

-Quy Nhon City – Binh Dinh Province
+Quy Nhon Coastal City – Binh Dinh Province

 Being a coastal city, Quy Nhon is a great place for seafood lovers.
 The local dishes are exceptionally good and the beaches are exquisite.
 As there currently few travelers within the city, you can expect a much better local experience and interaction.
-Quy Nhon is 286 kilometers away from Hoi An and it can be reached by plane, bus or private car.
-It is a great stopover city when traveling Hoi An to Nha Trang or Mui Ne and vice versa.
+Quy Nhon is 286 kilometers away from Hoi An and it can be reach by plane, bus or private car.
+It is a great stopover city when traveling Hoi An in Viet Nam to Nha Trang or Mui Ne and vice versa.
 For nature and seafood lovers, it is an amazing tourist destination.
 As Quy Nhon is small and several places are yet to be put on the map, attractions are authentic and unique to everyone.

 Famous Destinations in Quy Nhon